Know Your Risk Before It Strikes

 Did one of these studies find that fish oil was ineffective?

 Some of the media coverage of the VITAL study misrepresented its findings.
-Although the researchers concluded that there was no significant benefit of fish oil for its composite endpoint (a combination of the various CV events studied, including stroke), those who took 1 gram (2000 i.u.) of fish oil daily had a significant 17% reduction in a composite of coronary artery risks.
+Although the researchers concluded that there was no significant benefit of fish oil for its composite endpoint (a combination of the various CV events studied, including stroke), those who took 1 gram (2000 i.u.) of fish oil daily had a significant 17% reduction in a composite of coronary artery disease risks.
 No reduction was found in risk for stroke.

 The most dramatic finding was a 28% reduction in heart attack risk over a five-year period as compared with the placebo group.
 In people with low dietary intake of fish, heart attack risk was reduced by 40% and risk for all major cardiovascular events fell by 19%.
 The study also found particular benefits of fish oil for African-American participants, who had a 77% decrease in their heart attack risk.
 “If that can be confirmed in a follow-up study, then it could point to a very promising approach to reducing a health disparity,” Manson told Healthday.
 African-Americans have a higher risk for CVD than Caucasians and other racial groups.